Не весь вміст на цій сторінці доступний українською мовою.

 Therefore, you should not send us emails with information that you do not want to become public knowledge.
 If the document contains confidential information, this information will not be visible in the mail journal and it will be blanked out before access to the document is granted.

-The use of email has weaknesses as regards security.
-The UDI asks that you never send sensitive data or information of a private nature via email.
+The use of email has weaknesses in terms of security.
+UDI asks you never to send sensitive data or information of a private nature via email.
 Emails should preferably be used for simple questions.

-All emails that the user guidance service replies to are stored for one month before they are deleted.
+All emails that Information Service personnel reply to are stored for one month and then deleted.

 If the enquiry is of a more complex nature relating to regulations, it will be forwarded to the appropriate department.
 A copy of the enquiry is sent to the archive.

-Registration forms at www.udi.no are used for various conferences and seminars organised by the UDI.
+Registration forms at www.udi.no are used for various conferences and seminars organised by UDI.

 In line with the Personal Data Act, UDI collects anonymous visitor statistics that cannot be traced back to the individual user.
 UDI can (according to the Privacy Ordinance) process information necessary to improve and further develop the information on our websites.

 UDI is udi.no's data controller and decides what information Matomo can collect about the use of the website.
 Matomo only receives general web statistics, for example the type of browser, time, language, what website the user came from, which pages are read and the like.